FavourEjiogu/Non-Fungible-Tokens/README.md

 Fungibility at its **core** is a **social and contractual property of an asset**.
 This means that Fungibility is defined by a higher-level protocol and must be accepted by its users.
 The underlying **technical structure** of how it works doesn't really matter.

-So despite the technical uniqueness of each object, objects can achieve fungibility through standardization.
+So now that means, despite the uniqueness of each object on Sui (the technical structure), objects can still achieve fungibility through **standardization**.

 Coins are considered fungible by the Sui ecosystem for the following reasons: